 My trysts with Chekov have not been many.
 While in high school, I read rapidly through his collected plays and stories, and replaced them next to the complete works of Maupassant, O.Henry, Saki and Katherine Mansfield on the shelf, where they remained with fellow authors of their ilk, rarely revisited.

 Recently, I returned to Chekov’s work after reading the essay ‘Notes in a musical score’: The Point of Chekov’s Punctuation by Rosamund Bartlett.
 The critique skilfully brought out the importance that Chekov placed on the correct usage of punctuation marks in his work.
 He advises a young aspiring writer to continue writing ‘provided it gives her pleasure’, and that ‘she was still young enough to learn the proper and literate use of punctuation marks,’ which according to Chekov, ‘often play the part of notes in a musical score in a work of art.’
 Bartlett refers to Chekov’s story ‘The Exclamation Mark’ of a meek secretary Perekladin who is humiliated by an impudent young man, who questions his education to use correct punctuation in official documents.
-Perekladin is a quintessential Chekovian character, an underdog who stays that way at the story’s conclusion, which leaves the reader with a feeling of incompleteness and despair – incomplete because the story has not come full circle with the protagonist becoming a hero, and despair because it is a mirror to what may often happen in the real world.
-The governess Yulia Vasilyevna in ‘The Ninny’ who cannot stand up for herself and the socialite Olga Dymov in ‘The Grasshopper’ (a story which has shades of Madame Bovary) who does not realise the greatness of her husband until it is too late are other examples.
+Perekladin is a quintessential Chekovian character, an underdog who stays that way at the story’s conclusion, which leaves the reader with a feeling of incompleteness because the story has not come full circle with the protagonist becoming a hero.
+The governess Yulia Vasilyevna in ‘The Ninny’ who cannot stand up for herself and the socialite Olga Dymov in ‘The Grasshopper’ (a story with shades of Madame Bovary) who does not realise the greatness of her husband until it is too late are other examples.

 ‘Gooseberries’, the main story referred to in Bartlett’s essay is both exquisite and disturbing.
 There is a cinematic, almost dreamlike quality to description of the walk that Ivan and Burkin take through the countryside, their visit to Alehin, Ivan’s story about his brother and his own realisation of life which discomfits the listeners as much as it does the reader, as Ivan concludes,

 ““Pavel Konstantinovitch,” he said in an imploring voice, “don’t be calm and contented, don’t let yourself be put to sleep!
-While you are young, strong, confident, be not weary in well-doing!
-There is no happiness, and there ought not to be; but if there is a meaning and an object in life, that meaning and object is not our happiness, but something greater and more rational.
+While you are young, strong, confident, be not weary in well-doing! … if there is a meaning and an object in life, that meaning and object is … something greater and more rational.
 Do good!”“

 The story can be read online here http://www.online-literature.com/anton_chekhov/1290/

-I look forward to re-read more of Chekov, as a student this time, rather than as a reader.
+I look forward to re-read more of Chekov, as a student this time.